1755 - French reinforcement of Canada

 - Aigle (50) under Captain de la Rochefoucault-Cousage

-Overall, it was a fleet of 19 ships of the line and 6 frigates who left the harbour of Brest.
+Overall, a fleet of 19 ships of the line and 6 frigates left the harbour of Brest.
 Among these vessels, 13 ships of the line and 3 frigates were destined to Canada.
 The Formidable (80) and Entreprenant (74) sailed at the head of the fleet.

-On May 5, three British frigates were in sight.
-Two of them followed from the distance until May 8 while the third, the Seaford (22), immediately sailed for Penzance to announce that the French fleet had finally set sail from Brest.
+On May 5, three British frigates were sighted.
+Two of them followed at a distance until May 8 while the third, the Seaford (22), immediately sailed for Penzance to announce that the French fleet had finally set sail from Brest.

 On May 7 at 1:00 p.m., the Entreprenant (74) fired a cannon shot to signal to the flutes to follow him while the squadron under MacNamara, who was charged to escort the French fleet destined to Canada, halted before returning to France.
 At 4:00 p.m., the two fleets lost sight of each other.
 During the following days, the sea was calm and the fleet advanced slowly.

 On May 8, the news of the departure of the French fleet reached London and it was decided to send additional ships to chase it.